Reinforced Latent Reasoning for LLM-based Recommendation: Compared Methods and Implementation Details

 \end{itemize}

 Our method, LatentR$^3$, is compatible with various LLM-based generative recommendation approaches.
 Accordingly, we implement it on both BIGRec and D$^3$.
 Notably, existing LLM reasoning methods for recommendation cannot be selected for comparison because: (1) they are not designed for top-N recommendation tasks, and (2) their training relies on explicit CoT supervision, which is difficult to obtain in our setting.
+To align with our setting, we also attempted to learn explicit CoT reasoning directly via RL; however, the results were very poor, as shown in Appendix~\ref{}.
 Similarly, we exclude general-domain latent reasoning methods for comparison, as they still depend on CoT data for learning.
 However, in our ablation study, we will include a variant of our method without RL training, which can be viewed as an adaptation of the general latent reasoning method to our setting.